 Figure 6 shows the evolution of the distribution of areal mean precipitation throughout TP1 and TP2 by treating each decade independently.
-For the core of the distributions, namely medians, interquartile ranges, and upper whiskers, only small variances can be found between the different decades which means that there is almost no change for the majority of the precipitation amounts.
-Nevertheless, a marked positive trend for the uppermost extremes of the distributions appears with maximum values around 18 mm d^{-1} at the beginning of the 20th century and about 24 mm d^{-1} in the 21st century.
-The distribution for the upcoming decade 2020-2028 shows only small differences to those of the present decade since 2010 with an almost equal median and interquartile range, but slightly higher maximum values (Figure 6, green boxplot).
-Note that the decade 2010-2019 contains the years 2018 and 2019 from the predictions, and that the last "decade" 2020-2028 is shorter with 9 years.
+For the core of the distributions, namely medians, interquartile ranges, and upper whiskers, only small variance can be found between the different decades, which means that there is almost no change for the majority of the precipitation amounts.
+Nevertheless, a marked positive trend for the uppermost extremes of the distributions appears with maximum values around $18 \text{ mm d}^{-1}$ at the beginning of the 20th century and about $24 \text{ mm d}^{-1}$ in the 21st century.
+The distribution for the upcoming decade (2020-2028) shows only small differences to that of the present decade (since 2010), with an almost equal median and interquartile range but slightly higher maximum values (Fig. 6, green boxplot).
+Note that the decade of 2010-2019 contains the years 2018 and 2019 from the predictions, and that the last "decade" 2020-2028 is shorter with 9 years.

 Figure 5.
-Signal-to-noise ratio S2N for different return periods T (colored lines) of daily spatial mean precipitation dependent on the sample size for (a) ME and (b) AL. The LAERTES-EU members were randomly stringed together permuting the order a hundred times.
+S2N ratio for different return periods T (colored lines) of daily spatial mean precipitation dependent on the sample size for (a) ME\ and (b) AL\.
+The LAERTES-EU members were randomly stringed together permuting the order a hundred times.
 The shown S2N is the mean of this permutation.

 The boxplot for AL is shown in Fig. S6 and illustrates that not only the high percentiles reveal a decrease in the middle of the century, but the entire distribution is shifted towards lower values.
 Nevertheless, there is no clear tendency for the maximum values.
-For the upcoming decade the distribution is similar to that of the present decade in case of median and the upper part of the distribution (Fig. S6, green boxplot).
+For the upcoming decade, the distribution is similar to that of the present decade in the case of the median and the upper part of the distribution (Fig. S6, green boxplot).
 The interquartile range is reduced due to a increased lower boundary of the boxplot.

 Figure 6.
 Boxplot of the distribution of daily spatial mean precipitation values (including dry days) for ME.
 Each decade was considered separately.
-The centerline of a box marks the median; the lower and upper end of the box mark the 25 % and 75 % percentile (interquartile range); the whiskers represent approximately the 99.9 % percentile; the prediction part is marked in green.
+The centerline of a box marks the median; the lower and upper ends of the box mark the 25th and 75th percentiles (interquartile range); the whiskers represent approximately the 99.9th percentile; the prediction part is marked in green.